Holes in your leaves? Larve in your soil?

 Winter moth is a general name given to a number of species that have adult moths that emerge and lay eggs between November and April.
 The small caterpillars emerge in spring and eat holes in young and developing leaves of a wide range of deciduous trees, shrubs and hedge plants.

-Attacks by winter moth caterpillars is first noticed in spring when young emerging leaves are eaten.
+Attacks by winter moth caterpillars are first noticed in spring when young emerging leaves are eaten.

 The damage is often first spotted in summer when the leaves are fully grown and the small holes made during the spring have enlarged with leaf growth, by this time the caterpillars have already left the plant.